sonarkon/Slop-Assistant/README.md

 A personal collection of Home Assistant blueprints, scripts, and tools — vibe-coded with [Claude](https://claude.ai).

-Everything here is built to solve a problem I ran into with my own smart home setup, then cleaned up and shared in case it's useful to someone else.
+Everything here is built to solve a real problem I ran into with my own smart home setup, then cleaned up and shared in case it's useful to someone else.